 On Sunday, June 28, 1953, Patrolman John Wright of the Washington State Patrol was conducting a traffic stop on East Sprague Avenue at Barker Road in Greenacres when he was struck and killed by a drunk driver.

 Patrolman Wright was talking to the violator about a speeding violation when he was struck by an Air Force enlisted man stationed at George Wright Air Force Base named Joseph C. Nolin, 20.

-He was hurled 77 feet and died at the scene.
+He was thrown 77 feet and died at the scene.